shrimqy/Sefirah/README.md

     - **WARNING**: DO NOT set the remote storage location to a pre-existing folder as it will delete the contents of that folder.
 5. **SMS Texting**:
     - Grant all the permissions required from the permissions page in Android.
 After that, reconnect and the messages should appear in the Messages tab in the Desktop app.
 You can now view and send texts as sms.
 You can also switch sims if your device has dual sims.
 Attachments have not been implemented yet.

+6. **Bluetooth calling**:
+    - Remove your Bluetooth device if you have already registered with another app
+    - Pair your Bluetooth device to PC either through the in-app Bluetooth pairing or through the Windows settings.

 6. **Screen Mirroring using [Scrcpy](https://github.com/Genymobile/scrcpy)**:
     - You would need to [download](https://github.com/Genymobile/scrcpy/releases), extract and set the scrcpy location in App settings.
     - You can specify your preferences for the scrcpy to launch with in the screen mirroring section.